Business Advisory Services

 Enjoy!
 And please send us all comments, hang-ups and static.
 This book is as much yours as it is ours, except the tiny royalty part- that’s ours.
 Stop by and we’ll buy you a beer with the pennies.

-If you buy our 420-page book and think that we didn’t help you understand rental property tax laws, let us know.
+If you buy our 530+ page book (yeah, thick, there are some picture pages, but no scratch and sniff) which was updated April 5, 2026 and think that we didn’t help you understand rental property tax laws, let us know.
 We never want you to feel like you wasted your money.
 If you are ready to add some insightful reading into your day, click on one of the preferred formats.
 Amazon is processed by Amazon, and the PDF is safely processed by ClickBank who will email you the PDF as an attachment.

 Did you want to chat about business formation?
 Not sure what is an LLC or why you need one?
 Not sure if you should fire off the S Corp election to the IRS on day 1?
 Let’s chat!